 Exceptions are made for transfers to a spouse or a disabled child and for certain transfers of the home to siblings or caretaker children.
 How far back does Medicaid look to find asset transfers, or what is the "lookback" period?
-When applying for "nursing home" Medicaid, the Department of Social Services will ask for financial records, bank statements, tax returns, etc. for the past 60 months (5 Years), and will examine all transactions within that time frame.
-Starting in approximately April 2024, there will be a phased-in lookback period which will reach 30 months.
+When applying for "nursing home" Medicaid, the Department of Social Services will ask for financial records, bank statements, tax returns, etc. for the past 60 months (5 Years) and will examine all transactions within that time frame.

+For home care, there may be a phased-in lookback period starting in 2025 which will reach 30 months.
 All transactions for homecare applications will be scrutinized, just like nursing home applications.